2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 As previously stated, it’s wise only to invest excess liquidity that you won’t need for several years.
 Any poorly understood strategy risks putting you in a difficult position if you suddenly need to cash out at a bad time.

 In addition to starting small, it’s useful for corporate treasuries to adopt a measured allocation strategy.
 At one end of the spectrum, some companies, such as MicroStrategy, have taken an extreme approach by committing a substantial portion of their excess treasury funds to Bitcoin, reflecting a strong institutional conviction.
-Conversely, a more conservative and arguably rational strategy might involve allocating approximately 5% of the corporate treasury to Bitcoin, balancing potential gains with risk management and liquidity requirements.
+Conversely, a more conservative and arguably rational strategy might involve allocating approximately 5% of the corporate treasury to Bitcoin, striking a balance between potential gains and risk management and liquidity requirements.

 Visualize this spectrum as a scale, from minimal exposure, ensuring the company retains sufficient liquidity for operational needs, to an aggressive stance aimed at leveraging the anticipated long-term value appreciation of Bitcoin.
 While aggressive allocation may yield higher returns, a modest allocation helps mitigate volatility, ensuring that the company’s financial foundation remains secure while still benefiting from the innovative potential of Bitcoin within its treasury operations.